 - Gender (men have higher bone density than women)

 - Aging (bone density reaches its peak around age 25, and decreases after age 35)

-Women tend to be diagnosed with osteoporosis more often than men because once they reach menopause estrogen levels decrease.
+Women tend to be diagnosed with osteoporosis more often than men because once they reach menopause, estrogen levels decrease.
 Estrogen helps maintain bone density in women.
-Post-menopausal women can lose up to 4% of bone mass annually in the first 10 years following menopause.
+Post-menopausal women can lose up to 20 percent of bone mass during the five to seven years following menopause.